hashicorp/terraform/website/source/docs/providers/aws/d/kms_secret.html.markdown

 ---
 layout: "aws"
-page_title: "AWS: aws_kms_secrets"
+page_title: "AWS: aws_kms_secret"
-sidebar_current: "docs-aws-datasource-kms-secrets"
+sidebar_current: "docs-aws-datasource-kms-secret"
 description: |-
 	Provides secret data encrypted with the KMS service
 ---

-# aws\_kms\_secrets
+# aws\_kms\_secret

-The KMS secrets data source allows you to use data encrypted with the AWS KMS service within your resource definitions.
+The KMS secret data source allows you to use data encrypted with the AWS KMS service within your resource definitions.

 ## Note about encrypted data